 Road Tubeless: An Alternative Perspective

-WE NO LONGER SUPPLY/FIT TUBELESS TYRES!
+WHY WE ARE RELUCTANT TO SUPPLY/FIT TUBELESS TYRES! ..
+Enjoy!!

 After supplying over 2000 sets to customers our experience forces us into a position that anyone who wishes to ride tubeless needs to have some experience of managing tubeless fitting/care themselves and similarly should know the risks which range from the slightly irritating to the downright troubling in our view.